SamBahrami/Little-Scripts/README.md

 Proving the number of packs required to open using a monte carlo method for the [coupon collector problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem)

 ## uncertainty_histograms.py
 Lets you graph out the distribution of the predicted scores from a neural net, and compare the ones that were correctly classified against those that were incorrectly classified.
-Generates something like below
+Generates something like below.
+The y axis is not to scale - otherwise there would be a very small peak in comparison to the 'right' points
 ![uncertainty histogram](pics/uncertainty_histogram.png)